analogdevicesinc/ai8x-training/README.md

 ##### Windows

-On Windows 10 version 21H2 or newer, and Windows 11, after installing the Windows Subsystem for Linux (WSL2), Ubuntu Linux 20.04 can be used inside Windows with full CUDA acceleration, please see *[Windows Subsystem for Linux](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/docs/WSL2.md) (unsupported).*
+On Windows 10 version 21H2 or newer, and Windows 11, after installing the Windows Subsystem for Linux (WSL2), Ubuntu Linux 20.04 can be used inside Windows with full CUDA acceleration, please see *[Windows Subsystem for Linux](https://github.com/MaximIntegratedAI/ai8x-synthesis/blob/develop/docs/WSL2.md).* For the remainder of this document, follow the steps for Ubuntu Linux.

 ##### macOS